Bentheburrito/planetside_discord_blurber/README.md

 If you want to add a voicepack, see the README in `voicepacks/`

-If you want to add a voiceline category, here are the general steps (you'll need to know some Rust):
+If you want to add a voiceline category, here are the general steps (you'll need to have some programming/Rust knowledge):

 1. fork this repo
 2. add the empty category .txt file to all voicepacks (including `TEMPLATE`).